shayko18/CarND-Vehicle-Detection/writeup_report.md

 -	There is a question of performance vs computation power.
 We didn’t payed much emphasis on the computation power in this project.
 There are a few ways we could improve this – for example not to search every frame entire area but to look only on the hot areas we have so far and only once every few frame to search the entire area.
 Other ways to improve the HOG comutation were shown in class.
 -	There is also a trade of on the filter BW we used on the frames. long history we remove false detections but could be less accurate in the car position and it will take it more time to mark a new car.
 -	I added also the lane line estimation from the previous project.
+-	As I talked about before, I fix the normalization (from what was shown in class) so the "scalar" is calculated only on the training set and not on all the set (including the test set).